fsantini/python-dependency-manager/README.md

-# python-dependency-manager
+# Flexidep
-Package to manage optional dependencies in python packages.
+Package to manage optional and alternate dependencies in python packages.

 This package checks for dependencies at runtime and provides an interface to install them.
 It supports multiple alternatives, so that the user can choose which package to install.